sunnyvalechha/Terraform/README.md

 # Version Constraints

-Terraform lets you specify a range of acceptable versions for something, it expects a specially formatted string known as a version constraint.
+Terraform lets you specify a range of acceptable versions for something; it expects a specially formatted string known as a version constraint.

-While running 'terraform init' the latest version of plugins are downloaded that are required by the configuration but this is not desired everytime, we might need older plugins becuase the code written in older plugin version.
+While running 'terraform init' the latest version of plugins are downloaded that are required by the configuration, but this is not desired every time, we might need older plugins becuase the code written in older plugin version.

     terraform {
         required_providers {